harithmanoj/Enhance/README.md

 ## Error Handling
 _______________________________________________________________________________

-Common is a library that contains functions and classes for various error handling uses.
+Error Handling Library is a library that contains functions and classes for various error handling uses.

 Exists in `namespace enh`.